Terms and Conditions

 4.1.7 If the Client cannot attend a live session, access to recordings (where provided) via the member portal or Google Drive constitutes delivery of that component of the service.

-4.2.1 Membership programs provide access to community spaces, group sessions, shared resources, and general support as outlined on the membership sales page or service description.
+4.2.1 Membership and subscription-based programs (including fixed-term programs such as courses with a defined enrolment period) provide access to community spaces, group sessions, shared resources, structured program content, and general support as outlined on the relevant sales page or service description.

-4.2.2 Membership does not automatically include one-on-one access, personalized implementation work, direct access to Carla Butler, or troubleshooting of individual technical issues unless expressly stated in writing.
+4.2.2 Membership does not automatically include one-on-one access, personalised implementation work, direct access to Carla Butler, or troubleshooting of individual technical issues unless expressly stated in writing.

 4.2.3 The Business may update, replace, reschedule, or modify membership content, session formats, delivery methods, facilitators, platforms (including Slack, HealthTech.Systems, Google tools), or session frequency with reasonable notice to ensure quality and relevance.